covcom/300CEM/Week_01_Android_Studio/README.md

 ![Android Studio UI](.md_images/hello_files2.png)

 1. activity_main.xml.
 This is the XML layout file for the activity you added when you created the project with Android Studio.
 In simple words, in Android activity represent a single screen where your users can perform certain tasks.
 Thus this xml defines your first (and only) screen in your app.
-The file at the moment includes a TextView that displays the message "Hello world!" and a floating button.
+The file at the moment includes a TextView only that displays the message "Hello world!".
 2. MainActivity.java.
 This is the Java class that associates the xml layout file with different functions such as respond to button click.
 When you build and run the app, the Activity class starts the activity and loads the layout file that says "Hello World!".
 3. AndroidManifest.xml.
 The manifest file describes the fundamental characteristics of the app and defines each of its components.
 For example, it defines if your app needs to access the GPS sensor.